necromuralist/student_intervention/_sources/training_and_evaluating.txt

    :scale: 85%

 The Random Forest did well on the training set from the start, while the K-nearest Neighbor classifier  and the Logistic Regression classifier were erratic until just over 100 training instances.
-Neither K-Nearest Neighbors nor Logistic Regression was able to do as well on the training set as Random Forests did, suggesting that they are underfitting the data.
+Neither K-Nearest Neighbors nor Logistic Regression was able to do as well on the training set as Random Forests did, suggesting that they are under-fitting the data.

 Test Set
 ++++++++